otvegg/novel-scraper/README.md

-# WebNovel Webscraper
+# Novel Webscraper

 Currently, the scraper supports one website, but there are plans to add more in the future.

 ## Features

-- Scrape webnovels from supported websites
+- Scrape Novel from supported websites
-- Download and save webnovels for offline reading
+- Download and save Novel for offline reading
-- Convert webnovels into PDF or EPUB formats
+- Convert Novel into PDF or EPUB formats
 - Compatible with various devices (phones, Kindles, etc.)

 ## Installation